Hapur factory explosion: Unit operator arrested, toll rises to 13 | Law-Order

 ''So far, 13 people have been killed, while 20 are injured.
 The injured are undergoing treatment in various hospitals in Delhi, Noida, Ghaziabad and Meerut,'' Bhuker said.

-He added that 11 out of the 13 deceased have been identified, and they are from Bahraich (Uttar Pradesh) and Bihar.
+He added that 11 out of the 13 deceased have been identified, and they are from Shahjahanpur (Uttar Pradesh) and Bihar.

+Soon after news of the explosion got out, Shahjahanpur district's Bhanderi village, located 280 km from Hapur, drowned in grief.

+Superintendent of Police of Shahjahanpur S Anand told PTI they have information that eight of the deceased were from Bhanderi village.

+''The family members of those killed or injured in the accident who have gone to Hapur are facing a lot of trouble in getting information about their loved ones,'' said Ali.

+Another villager Rakesh said that his son also works at the same factory in Hapur.
+Rakesh said he fears the worst as he has not heard from his son after the incident.

-Inspector General of Police Praveen Kumar said the factory was licensed to manufacture only electronic goods, and an investigation is underway to ascertain how explosives reached there.
+Inspector General of Police, Meerut Range, Praveen Kumar said the factory was licensed to manufacture only electronic goods, and an investigation is underway to ascertain how explosives reached there.

 The police said they suspect crackers were being manufactured in the factory.